 The block instruments were located usually in the station buildings and operated by a telegraph clerk, who acted under the instruction of the Station Agent (the S&DJR term for Station Master), as did the signalman himself.
 Minute 3114 of the S&DJR Officers' meeting on 27-January-1885 recorded that "the new Railway Clearing House code of block signalling" would be implemented with effect from 1-March-1886, but it is clear from the subsequent revision of the Regulations that, although bell codes had been introduced, the needle of the block instrument was used still to convey 'dial signals' as well.
 It is believed that the instruments were maintained by JB Saunders & Co of Cardiff, who listed the S&DJR as one of the railway companies with whom they had contracts, but little specific information is available.

-The 1876 disaster at Foxcote (near Radstock) made horribly obvious the danger of lax working of single-lines, but surprisingly the subsequent Accident Report by the Board of Trade contained no strong recommendations for changes in the method of working the single-line sections.
-The S&DJR continued to be worked mainly by block-telegraph for a further ten years, but there began to be a move towards better methods of control.
-The first change was the introduction of 'Train Staff and Ticket' (TS&T) working, where the use of a physical train staff in addition to the block instruments, rather than relying just on instruments alone, certainly provided a more secure system of working.
-One section was converted to TS&T working in 1877 and another (between Glastonbury and Wells) in 1879, but those changes appear to have taken place primarily as a result of specific BoT requirements in connection with new work and the S&DJR appears to have been in no hurry to make a more widespread upgrade.
-Several more sections were upgraded eventually during 1886 (between Evercreech Junction and Highbridge), but this work did not have a great impact on the S&DJR in the long term because it was soon overtaken by a further change to the Electric Train Tablet system.
+The 1876 disaster at Foxcote (near Radstock) made horribly obvious the danger of lax working of single-lines, but surprisingly the subsequent Accident Report by the Board of Trade (BoT) contained no strong recommendations for changes in the method of working the single-line sections.
+The single-lines of the S&DJR continued therefore to be worked mainly by 'block telegraph' for a further ten years, but there began to be a gradual move towards better methods of control.
+The first change was the introduction of 'Train Staff and Ticket' (TS&T) working, where the use of a physical 'train staff' in addition to the block instruments, rather than relying just on instruments alone, certainly provided a more secure system of working.
+One section (between Highbridge and Burnham) was converted to TS&T working in 1877 and another (between Glastonbury and Wells) in 1879, but those changes appear to have taken place primarily as a result of specific BoT requirements in connection with new work and the S&DJR appears to have been in no hurry to make a more widespread upgrade.
+Several more sections were upgraded eventually during 1886 (between Evercreech Junction and Highbridge), but this work did not have a great impact on the S&DJR in the longer term because it was soon overtaken by the change to the Electric Train Tablet system.